 Tones in the Southern dialect

-Tones in the Southern dialect (Saigon a.k.a.
-HCM city) behave quite differently from the standard tones.
+The tones in the Southern dialect (Saigon a.k.a.
+HCM city) are pronounced quite differently from the standard tones.

 Vietnamese all Southern tones

-Regarding tones in the Southern dialect, the good news is that there is no glottal stops.
+Regarding the tones in the Southern dialect, the good news is that there are no glottal stops.
 Another good news is that there are only five distinct tones in speech instead of six.
-However, the bad news is that more than half of the tones have a rising pitch, which means we can only differentiate between them based on their height.
+However, the bad news is that more than half of them have a rising pitch, which means we can only distinguish between them based on their height.

 Six basic tones

-In speech, the Southern dialect only has five distinct tones because the second and fifth tones are pronounced the same.
+In speech, the Southern dialect only has five distinct tones because the second and fifth tones merge into one.

 First tone and fourth tone

-The first and fourth tones in the Southern dialect are the same as their standard versions, there is nothing much to say.
+The first and fourth tones in the Southern dialect are the same as their standard counterparts.

 Second tone and fifth tone

-The second and fifth tones are pronounced the same in the Southern dialect: start with middle pitch and rise to high pitch.
-They are very similar to the standard third tone.
+The second and fifth tones are pronounced the same in the Southern dialect: start with mid-low pitch and rise to mid-high pitch.
+They are very similar to the standard third tone, just one level lower.

 Vietnamese Southern second and fifth tones